PENN PREDOCTORAL FELLOWSHIPS FOR EXCELLENCE THROUGH DIVERSITY

-The Fellowship provides a stipend of $29,172, health insurance, library privileges, and a $3,000 research and travel fund.
-The application deadline is March 2, 2015.
+The Fellowship provides a stipend of $35,000, health insurance, library privileges, and a $3,000 research and travel fund.
+Moving expenses are also covered.
+The application deadline is January 31, 2019.

-This year, three of these Fellowships will be awarded.
-Candidates must:
+This year, up to five Fellowships will be awarded.

-A 2-3 page double-spaced personal statement describing the student’s work, dissertation, and providing any other information that the student would like to present to the selection committee.
+A 2-3 page double-spaced personal statement describing the applicant’s dissertation project, and providing any other information the applicant would like to present.
 The statement should address:

 - the dissertation’s aims, methodologies (how the student will conduct the research), originality, and contribution to its field, and

-- how the student and/or the dissertation contributes to understandings of diversity.
+- how the student and/or the dissertation contributes to understandings of diversity and inclusion.

-- Two letters of recommendation, one which must come from the dissertation advisor, commenting on the student’s performance, potential, and expected time to degree.
-At least one of the letters must address the student’s contribution to diversity in higher education.
-These can be sent separately by the recommenders.
+- Two letters of recommendation, signed and on official letter head.
+One must come from the dissertation advisor, commenting on the student’s performance, potential, and expected time to degree.
+At least one of the letters must address the applicant’s contribution to diversity in higher education.
+Note: You will not be able to submit your application until both letters of recommendation have been received.

 - Official graduate transcript(s).